TheCryate/About/README.md

 - 👋 Hi, I’m @TheCryate
-- 👀 I’m interested in Development and Coding
+- 👨‍💻 I’m interested in coding and testing softwares
 - 📫 How to reach me " bathankota@hotmail.com "

 <!---